 - Standard appointments usually take between 10-15 minutes. - First appointments with GPs at headspace centres are usually longer than a standard appointment.
-You might be seen by another health worker too - depending on what you want to speak about. - The GP will ask a range of questions about your health and may want to do a physical check-up, like blood pressure, heart rate and temperature, or examine other parts of your body relevant to your issue. - A GP can't do any sort of examination without explaining why it's necessary, what will happen and getting your permission. - The GP will then discuss the concern with you and talk about what you can do next.
+You might be seen by another health worker too - depending on what you want to speak about. - The GP will ask a range of questions about your health and may want to do a physical check-up, like blood pressure, heart rate and temperature, or examine other parts of your body relevant to your issue. - · A GP can't do any sort of examination without explaining why it's necessary, what will happen and getting your permission. - The GP will then discuss the concern with you and talk about what you can do next.
 Remember to ask your GP questions about your health concern so you know exactly what's going on.
 Try to be open and honest about your concerns and situation so that you can make a plan together.

-It's OK if you don't Your GP is there to help of issues.
-If you think you'll before the appointment wind give this to your GP.
+It's OK if you don't understand something.
+Your GP is there to help you and has seen all sorts of issues.
+If you think you'll forget or feel too awkward, write down your concerns before the appointment and give this to your GP.